reportportal/client-dotnet/docs/Configuration.md

 ## Environment variables
 Sometimes it's useful to specify configuration properties via environment variables.
 To specify `Section1:PropertyAbc` property just set environment variable with `ReportPortal_Section1_PropertyAbc` or `ReportPortal__Section1__PropertyAbc` name.
 We provide ability use `_` or `__` as a delimiter of nested variables.
 In case if you decided to use `_` as a delimiter, variable names should be started from `RP_` or `ReportPortal_`.
 Otherwise, variable names should be started from `RP__` or `ReportPortal__`.
 Variable names are case-insensitive.

+# General

+`Server:Project` - the name of your (pre-existing) project in ReportPortal server.

 # HTTP

+`Server:Url` - url to your ReportPortal server, including protocol and ports, e.g. `https://reportportal.example.com` or `https://reportportal.example.com:8080`.
+`Server:Authentication:Uuid` - access token to submit results to ReportPortal.
+You can find this in your user profile.
+`Server:IgnoreSslErrors` - ignores SSL / TLS errors.
+Defaults to `false`.
+This can be helpful when using self-signed certificates, however this can make the connection susceptible to [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attacks.

 ## Proxy
 `Server:Proxy:Url` - url to proxy server to be used for http requests like `http://myproxy.corp:8080`.
 `Server:Proxy:Username`, `Server:Proxy:Domain` and `Server:Proxy:Password` to specify credentials for proxy server which require authorization.